 LATN 224.
 Intermediate Latin (3).

-General education advanced further study course.
+General education humanities and fine arts advanced further study course.
 Selected readings of prose and poetry.
 May be repeated for credit when the readings vary.
 Prerequisite: LATN 223 or departmental consent.

 LATN 325.
 Classical Mythology (3).

 Cross-listed as GREK 325 and HIST 352.
 Studies the most important myths of the Greeks and Romans.
 Includes the stories of creation, the gods and goddesses, the major heroes and important sagas such as Achilles, Odysseus and the Trojan War.
 Sources are mainly literary, e.g., Homer, Hesiod, Virgil and Ovid, but the course also includes Greek art.
 All readings in English; requires no previous knowledge of Latin or Greek.

 Introduction to medieval Latin language and culture.
 Samples the range of Latin literature from the fifth to the 12th centuries through readings of religious and secular (including philosophical, political, historical and linguistic) texts in prose as well as the Latin poetry and drama of various medieval writers.
 Prerequisite: LATN 224 or departmental consent.

 Intensive study of the grammar and style of classical Latin prose of the Golden Age, especially of Cicero and Caesar.
 Required capstone course for the MCLL major with specialization in Latin.